 If we relied on our senses and on our hearts instead of our educated minds, we would be overcome by fear.
 The development of science helped us evolve to a higher level of knowledge beyond our senses and fears, one where hypotheses could be formed and tested and general laws abstracted from that empirical information.
 With knowledge, as a species we have learned to extend our capabilities, from navigating and plumbing the depths of the seas, to flying through the sky and beyond into space.
 Scientific knowledge has propelled us towards increasingly broader and deeper dimensions, from the sub-atomic realm to the galaxies.
 This exploration has been made possible by solid theory and an epistemological framework to guide in-the-field practice.

-When it comes to management, we can rely on important knowledge beyond our senses.
+When it comes to management, we can and must rely on important knowledge beyond our senses.
 This can come, for example, from a statistical understanding of how processes are behaving.
 This knowledge allows managers to predict and assess the impact of decisions.
 This is just one example of knowledge that comes from solid theory and that allows informed management practice.
 The problem is, statistics don’t “feel real” and humans find it hard to rely on them.

 Still today, in spite of everything that we have learned from science about systems, complexity, networks and the collaborative nature of work, so many CEOS and leaders still operate “by the seat of their pants”, either inventing the wheel or repeating old ways.
 Many are still unaware that a theory of management exists to guide their practice.
 Ignoring it is inherently self-limiting.
 It is also dangerous.